Clean-Hands/p2p_client/README.md

 ## Existing Features
+- # UPDATE BELOW BULLET POINT
+- A graphical user interface can be started by running `cargo run`.
+  - The same functionalities listed below exists for the user running the gui.
 - **As a listener:**
   - Start a listener that sends requested files to peers.
 The listener can handle multiple requests at once via [rust's asynchronous feature](https://rust-lang.github.io/async-book/).
     - `cargo run listen start`